 Unpack unit and move to final location.
-Remove carton taking care not to damage unit.
+Remove carton carefully.

-NOTE: Shipping block(s) that support the blower housing during transit will need to be removed (Fig. 1).
+NOTE: Remove shipping block(s) (Fig. 1).

 NOTE: If the door gasket is damaged or missing, the unit may not meet the ASHRAE 193 standard for cabinet air leakage.
 See the Product Data for this model or contact your supplier to order the gasket kit.